codegrue/auto-translate-json/README.md

 - `auto-translate-json.endDelimiter`: End delimiter for named arguments.
 Defaults to \"}\" if you use ngx-transate or ngx-transloco you should use \"}}\"

+### Ignore prefix

+- `auto-translate-json.ignorePrefix`: Translation keys that starts with ignore prefix will be ignored

 ## Limitations

 - files must be named with the locale code that may be different depending on the translation service that you use.
 Please see the supported languages above.